eavestn/learnings/azure/app-services.md

 ### Document Scope

-#### Legacy .NET Applications
+#### .NET Applications

-At this stage, this document only accounts for attempting to deploy a new distributable to an Azure App Service.
+At this stage, this document only accounts for attempting to deploy a .NET-based web distributable to an Azure App Service.

 ### Information Quality